EdemD/DataSnipers/Deliverables/Understanding Data/Understanding data - Edem.md

 Why are we now doing the 5 year interval starting 2011?
 Any specific reasons why we are start to collect the additional attributes?
-Also greater among of specimen are being recording for subsequent inventory.
+Also greater among of specimen are being recorded for subsequent inventory.
 Any reasons why?

 ## Ground Cover Data